mjgui/t-events-bot/bot_spec.md

 ## table of participants
 stores the queue they are in

-columns: telegramID (pk), station name they are queing for
+columns: telegramID (pk), station name they are queueing for

 ## table representing a station's queue
 each row represents a person

-columns: queue number (pk, unique), telegramID, hasleft (boolean, default false)
+columns: queue number (pk, unique), telegramID, hasLeft (boolean, default false)

 #.env
 BOT_TOKEN=